-All objectives, procedures and principles mentioned above were considered for designing the reinsurance program applicable in 2021, but also for the program approved for 2022.
+All objectives, procedures and principles mentioned above were considered for designing the reinsurance programme applicable in 2022, but also for the programme approved for 2023.

-C.10 OTHER INFORMATIONS - EPIFP
+C.10 OTHER INFORMATIONS - EPIFP (EXPECTED PROFIT INCOME FROM FUTURE PREMIUM)

 EPIFP shall be calculated as the difference between the risk-free technical provisions calculated in accordance with Article 77 of the Directive and the risk-free technical reserves calculated on the assumption that the premiums relating to existing insurance and reinsurance contracts, which are expected to be received in the future, will not be received for any other reason except that the insured event occurred irrespective of the legal or contractual rights of the policyholder to dispose of the termination of the contract.
-The value of this indicator at December 31, 2021 is RON 22,283,578.72.
+The value of this indicator at 31 December 2022 is RON 39,006,918.